 We have discussed what avocado is along with its nutritional facts and major cultivation locations.
 We have highlighted why avocado is a common ingredient in many skin and hair care products available in the market.

 We have looked at the different health benefits of avocado such as it is rich in potassium and fiber, loaded with beneficial monounsaturated fatty acids, lowers cholesterol and helps prevent cancer.

 We have discussed avocado oil and the various benefits of using avocado oil.
 We have also discussed the uses of avocado for skin and hair care.
 Some top uses of avocado include fighting the signs of aging, improving and smoothing out frizzy hair, acting as a natural sunscreen and providing skin nourishment.

-Our buying guide will discuss many avocado products that are worth considering along with some recommendations.
+will discuss many avocado products that are worth considering along with some recommendations.